Policies & Approval

 Telegram

-The default channel.
+Add @vaulty_tap_bot to a Telegram chat or group, then paste the chat ID into the dashboard.
 The proxy sends a message with the agent name, credential, HTTP method, target URL, body preview, and Approve / Deny buttons.

 Passkey (WebAuthn)